I love the Boy Scout motto: Be Prepared.

 - Discuss the plan with your merit badge counselor.

-- Discuss how other family needs must be considered in this plan.
+- Consider how other family needs must be considered in this plan.

 I-C. Develop a written shopping strategy for the purchase identified in requirement